A lab-based test of the gravitational redshift with a miniature clock network: Abstract

 \section{Abstract}

-\baselineskip24pt \textbf{ Einstein's theory of general relativity predicts that when two clocks are compared using light, a clock at a higher gravitational potential will tick faster than an otherwise identical clock at a lower potential, an effect known as the gravitational redshift~\cite{Einstein_GeneralRelativity_1915}.
-This prediction has been tested by comparing separated atomic clocks over a wide range of height differences~\cite{Hafele_AroundTheWorld_1972,chou_optical_2010,Redshift_Eccentric_2018,Redshift_Eccentric2_2018,takamoto_test_2020,bothwell_resolving_2022}.
+\baselineskip24pt \textbf{ Einstein's theory of general relativity predicts that a clock at a higher gravitational potential will tick faster than an otherwise identical clock at a lower potential, an effect known as the gravitational redshift.
 Here we perform a laboratory-based, blinded test of the gravitational redshift using differential clock comparisons within an evenly spaced array of 5 atomic ensembles spanning a height difference of 1 cm.
-We measure a fractional frequency gradient of $[-12.4\pm0.7_{\rm{(stat)}}\pm2.4_{\rm{(sys)}}]\times10^{-19}/$cm, consistent with the expected gravitational redshift gradient of $-10.9\times10^{-19}/$cm.
-Our measurements can also be viewed as a demonstration of relativistic geodesy with millimeter scale resolution.
-These results illustrate how local-oscillator-independent differential clock comparisons can be harnessed for geodesy \cite{Delva_ProspectsGeo_2013,takano_geopotential_2016,lion_determinationGeo_2017,grotti_geodesy_2018,mcgrew_atomic_2018}, and highlight their potential for emerging applications of optical atomic clocks such as searches for new physics \cite{derevianko_hunting_2014,safronova_search_2018,Wcisło_dark_2018,kennedy_dark_2020,IsotopShift_Theory_2017,IsotopShift_Yb_2017}, gravitational wave detection \cite{kolkowitz_gravitational_2016}, the realization of entanglement enhanced clocks~\cite{Gil_spinsqueezing_2014,Pedrozo_entanglement_2020,VanDamme_squeezing_2021}, and in explorations of the interplay between quantum mechanics and gravity~\cite{entanglement_gravity_1975,indirect_quantumgravity_1981}. }
+We measure a fractional frequency gradient of $[-12.4\pm0.7_{\rm{(stat)}}\pm2.5_{\rm{(sys)}}]\times10^{-19}/$cm, consistent with the expected redshift gradient of $-10.9\times10^{-19}/$cm.
+Our results can also be viewed as relativistic gravitational potential difference measurements with sensitivity to mm scale changes in height on the surface of the Earth.
+These results highlight the potential of local-oscillator-independent differential clock comparisons for emerging applications of optical atomic clocks including geodesy, searches for new physics, gravitational wave detection, and explorations of the interplay between quantum mechanics and gravity. }